After the initial case management conference, do you generally schedule any further conferences?

 Krupp, J.: Yes, but generally I will not continue a trial to allow ADR.

 Kazanjian, J.: Yes, but not on the eve of trial.
 I will not necessarily continue a final pretrial conference based on a last-minute representation that the parties have decided to mediate the case.
-If you seek a continuance or stay of any kind due to a decision to mediate, please note the date of the mediation in your motion.
+If you seek a continuance or stay of any kind due to a decision to mediate, please note the date of the mediation in your motion and the name of the mediator that has agreed to work with you.

 Salinger, J.: Here are a few more suggestions.